6.1. Gills Build Guide

 The Gills v0.5 enclosure has a small microphone hole in that position.

 Note that the 3D model in the below screenshots does not match the version with 2.54mm pin header.
 Let's just act as if that dark gray header on top of the breakout didn't exist.
 (This is the aforementioned 4-JST SH connector, which we DO NOT WANT.)
-I couldn't be bothered to create or edit a 100% matching 3D model and this is close enough.
-Cheers.

 When you install the breakout board, make sure it is close to the top panel but fits under it.
 Take the nearby pots as height reference.
 A millimeter or two of breathing space between mic and top panel won't hurt, and any distance will likely not affect the sound much.